keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 Quick math:

-At 9 calories/gram of fat you're looking at about 116 grams of fat.
-At 4 calories/gram of protein you're looking at about 94 grams of protein.
-At 4 calories/gram of carbohydrates you're looking at about 19 grams of carbohydrates.
+At 9 calories/gram of fat, you're looking at about 116 grams of fat.
+At 4 calories/gram of protein, you're looking at about 94 grams of protein.
+At 4 calories/gram of carbohydrates, you're looking at about 19 grams of carbohydrates.
 So, a day of meals might look like this:

 Breakfast

 -   three slices of bacon (10g fat; 9g protein)
 -   one cup of avocado (21g fat; 2.9g protein; 12 g carbs)
--   a little over one and half tablespoons of olive oil (22g fat) (for cooking---yeah, that shit counts too)
+-   a little over one and a half tablespoons of olive oil (22g fat) (for cooking---yeah, that shit counts too)
 -   two eggs (10g fat; 12g protein)

 Lunch

 -   an ounce of pecans (20.4g fat; 9g protein; 3.9g carbs)
--   one half a cup of chopped chicken breast (4.2g fat; 20g protein)
+-   half a cup of chopped chicken breast (4.2g fat; 20g protein)

 Dinner

 -   one half of a salmon fillet (28g fat; 40g protein)
--   one half a cup of raw broccoli (3g carbs)
+-   a one-half cup of raw broccoli (3g carbs)

 Might not seem terrible.
 I mean it's not a lot of food, but that's dieting, right?

 I mean, if you don’t mind completely neglecting a metric shit ton of nutrients, sure.

-This is not a well rounded diet at all.
+This is not a well-rounded diet at all.
 Most of our *micro*nutrients come from carbs---whole fruits and vegetables specifically.
 I mean, sure, avocado has a bunch of good stuff in it---magnesium, potassium, vitamins B2, B3, B5, and B6, etc. Pecans are high in nutritional value as well---vitamins A and E, folic acid, calcium, etc. Broccoli is loaded with vitamins too.
 But, on the whole, the above example is not nearly enough of a well-rounded diet to be considered healthy.

 Say it with me: We all need carbohydrates.
 Say it again, louder this time: We all need carbohydrates.
-LET THE LORD HERE YOUR VOICES!
-(Any Footloose fans out there?
+LET THE LORD HEAR YOUR VOICES!
+(Any Broadway cast Footloose fans out there?
 No?
 Okay, cool.
 I mean, whatever.)

 Anyway, we need carbs, ya'll.
 They give us nutrients.
 They help our bodies, and brains, run more efficiently.
 They supply us with immediate energy.